 For more choices see:

-Perfect Espresso coffee Machines
+Best Espresso Machines

 The Grinder

-If your budget is a bit higher, the grinders I’d usually advise would be the Eureka Mignon, an ex-commercial Mazzer mini with a single doser and doserless mod, Baratza Sette 270, or Niche Zero.
+If your budget is a little higher, the grinders I’d usually advise would be the Eureka Mignon, an ex-commercial Mazzer mini with a single doser and doserless mod, Baratza Sette 270, or Niche Zero.

 For more see: